MangelMaxime/Nacara/docs/content/plugins/themes/default/index.md

 ## Using another theme

-A theme is a package that registers layouts and assets, and nothing about this one is privileged.
-To swap it for your own, register yours instead - [Theming](../../../guide/theme.md) in the guide explains what a theme has to provide.
+Register your own theme instead.
+[Theming](../../../guide/theme.md) explains what a theme has to provide.

 ## Reference

-Every function and option of it, signature by signature: [`Theme`](../../../reference/nacara-theme-default/nacara-theme/theme.md).
+Every function and option, signature by signature: [`Theme`](../../../reference/nacara-theme-default/nacara-theme/theme.md).